Case Studies, Feedback & Science

 99.6% , 99.5% , 99.9% reduction for C.difficle, S.Aureus and E.coli

 The Objective of the experiments was to determine the efficacy of the device in terms of its ability to reduce concentration of viable microorganism on stainless steel surfaces.

-East Of England Ambulance service regarding absenteeism in their call centre
+East Of England Ambulance service study absenteeism reduction in their call centre with AIRsteril

 Saving over £200,000 in 9 months